-For this post I am going to show you how I painted over a very old painted surface with chalk paint that I made in just the color I wanted.
+For this post I am going to show you how I painted over a very old milk painted surface with chalk paint that I made in just the color I wanted.

-Quite a cute little piece and I am sure there are many of you who would like it just the way it is.
-It is a classic, but the red is not one of my daughter’s fav colors.
+It is quite a cute little piece and I am sure there are many of you who would like it just the way it is.
+It is a classic, but the red is not one of my decorating colors.
 It also needed a little love.

-- Paint – Glidden Zesty Lime – satin finish
+- Paint – Glidden Zesty Lime # A0913 in a satin finish.

 - Non-Sanded Grout

 - Mixing bucket – I use an old coffee can with a lid.